jonathanfelsilva/solidity-guesser/README.md

 To run the project locally, you will need a server.
 The easiest way is to install [Python](https://www.python.org/) and, from the **src** folder, open the terminal and run *python -m http.server 8000*.
 After that, just type *http://localhost:8000/index.html* in your browser and it should work.

 Also, to actually try to guess the number, you will need a browser wallet.
-I used Metamask during the development and it worked great!
+I used [Metamask](https://metamask.io/) during the development and it worked great!

 To get the GoerliETH (testnet money), you can use this site: [Goerli Faucet](https://goerlifaucet.com/).
-Click [HERE](https://medium.com/@mwhc00/how-to-enable-ethereum-test-networks-on-metamask-again-d7831da23a09#:~:text=The%20test%20networks%20are%20already,That's%20it!) to see a quick tutorial on how to configure your metamask for it to show the testnets.
+Click [HERE](https://medium.com/@mwhc00/how-to-enable-ethereum-test-networks-on-metamask-again-d7831da23a09#:~:text=The%20test%20networks%20are%20already,That's%20it!) to see a quick tutorial on how to configure your metamask so it can show the Ethereum Testnets.